Bare-Minimum-Studios/Problem-LinkedListCSharp/README.md

 # Problem-LinkedListCSharp
-C# Linked List problem for my current and future students to solve.
+C# Linked List problem for current and future students to solve.

 A linked list is a data structure consisting of a group of nodes which together represent a list.
 Under the simplest form, each node is composed of some data and a link to the next node in the list.
 The